Spanish coup of March 1939: March 8, 1939

-During morning hours the column led by Cortinas departed from surroundings of Palacio Real and headed east, towards Paseo de la Castellana; as other elements of the 7.
+In the morning, the column led by Cortinas departed from surroundings of Palacio Real and headed east, towards Paseo de la Castellana; as other elements of the 7.
 Division advanced from the north along the Paseo, the intention was to converge upon defenders from the 65.
 Division from two directions.
 By mid-day the loyalist troops progressed until Plaza de Cibeles.
 The rebel troops started to wear white armbands on left hand to get distinguished from the loyalists.

-Also during morning and early afternoon hours the loyalist units advancing from north-east have finally seized control over Ventas, partially thanks to the 8.
+Also during the morning and early afternoon, the loyalist units advancing from north-east have finally seized control over Ventas, partially thanks to the 8.
 Brigade of the Carabineros, which changed sides and joined the Communist-controlled units.
 Proceeding along Calle de Goya, later that day they joined forces with units advancing from the north at Puerta de Alcalá.

 The rebel units which borne the brunt of the Communist-controlled counter-offensive across the centre of Madrid were mostly Socialist units from the 65. and 2.
 Assault Division.
 Particular role was played by the Guardia de Asalto colonel Armando Alvárez, who emerged as the key commander who co-ordinated the defense.

 During the afternoon the position of the rebels became dire.
 Their headquarters at Ministerio de Hacienda was some 1.5 km from nearest loyalist units; though at the time the way south was controlled by the Casadistas, there was real threat that their command centre might be cut off any minute.
 Loyalist artillery pieces, deployed at Puerta de Alcalá, opened fire and started shelling the buildings of Ministerio de Hacienda.